api7/lua-resty-etcd/README.md

     append this prefix path string to key operation url `'/v2/keys'`.
   - `timeout`: int
     request timeout seconds.

-## About the return values of client methods.

 The client methods returns either a `HTTP Response Entity` or an `error string`.